Facts About Weight Loss Surgery

 Vertical banded gastroplasty creates a small stomach pouch using staples and a plastic band.

-Vertical banded gastroplasty results in less weight loss, compared with other surgeries.
+Vertical banded gastroplasty leads to less weight loss than other surgeries.
 Roux-en-Y gastric bypass and gastric banding have mostly replaced vertical banded gastroplasty.
-Only 5% of bariatric surgeons still perform this surgery.

 What to Expect From Weight Loss Surgery

-Assuming no complications occur, most people stay in the hospital two to three days after weight loss surgery and return to normal activities within two to three weeks.
+Assuming no complications happen, most people stay in the hospital 2 to 3 days after weight loss surgery and return to normal activities within 2 to 3 weeks.